mekomsolutions/openmrs-dbsync/README.md

 ### Known Issues

+#### Sync For Order Subclasses Fails
+Sync for Order subclasses like TestOrder, DrugOrder and ReferralOrder fails, see [EIP-142](https://openmrs.atlassian.net/browse/EIP-142)

 #### Docker Swarm:
 When running DB Sync Sender or Receiver with Docker Swarm, you might face a TCP timeout issue with the database connection after 2 hours.
 The database services (MySQL/PostgreSQL) should use the `endpoint_mode` called `dnsrr` in order to avoid the TCP timeout.